-- 80. The key legislation is The Non-Domestic Rates (District Heating Relief) (Scotland) Regulations 2017. - 81.
+- 86. The key legislation is The Non-Domestic Rates (District Heating Relief) (Scotland) Regulations 2017. - 87.
 Properties used wholly or mainly for the purposes of a district heating network may receive 50% relief.
 This relief is available until 31 March 2032.
-18 - 82.
-Further, new properties, entered on the valuation roll on or after 1 April 2021, used wholly or mainly for the purposes of a district heating network which is powered wholly or mainly by renewable generation may receive 90% relief.
-This relief is available until 31 March 2024. - 83.
-An application is required for this relief. - 84.
+18 - 88.
+From 1 April 2024, a property used wholly or mainly for the purposes of a district heating network may receive 90% relief where it is powered by renewable energy sources, and at least 80% of the thermal energy generated by the network in the year derives from renewable sources, as defined in the legislation (see para 134).
+This relief is available until 31 March 202719. - 89.
+An application is required for this relief.
+Where actual output is not yet available, estimates may be provided with the applicant required to confirm that at least 80% of the thermal energy generated will derive from renewable sources in that particular year. - 90.
 This relief is likely to be considered a subsidy under the Act and is listed in the Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2023.
 Public authorities should consider whether this relief is awarded as MFA, or whether it meets the other subsidy control requirements of the Act.